-What Can the Taxpayer Advocate Service Do For You?
-We can help you resolve problems that you can't resolve with the IRS.
-And our service is free.
-If you qualify for our assistance, you will be assigned to one advocate who will work with you throughout the process and will do everything possible to resolve your issue.
+What Can TAS Do For You?

+TAS can help you resolve problems that you can't resolve with the IRS.
+And their service is free.
+If you qualify for their assistance, you will be assigned to one advocate who will work with you throughout the process and will do everything possible to resolve your issue.
 TAS can help you if:

-- Your problem is causing financial difficulty for you, your family, or your business, - You face (or your business is facing) an immediate threat of adverse action, or - You've tried repeatedly to contact the IRS but no one has responded, or the IRS hasn't responded by the date promised.
+- Your problem is causing financial difficulty for you, your family, or your business; - You face (or your business is facing) an immediate threat of adverse action; or - You've tried repeatedly to contact the IRS but no one has responded, or the IRS hasn't responded by the date promised.

-How Can You Reach Us?
-We have offices in every state, the District of Columbia, and Puerto Rico.
-Your local advocate's number is in your local directory and at www.taxpayeradvocate.irs.gov.
-You can also call us at 1-877-777-4778.
+How Can You Reach TAS?

+TAS has offices in every state, the District of Columbia, and Puerto Rico.
+Your local advocate's number is in your local directory and at TaxpayerAdvocate.IRS.gov/ Contact-Us.
+You can also call them at 877-777-4778.